philipturner/metal-benchmarks/README.md

 | M2 Max | Apple 9 | &ge;1398 MHz | 38 | &ge;13600 | &ge;13600 | >6800 |
 | M2 Ultra | Apple 9 | &ge;1398 MHz | 76 | &ge;27200 | &ge;27200 | >13600 |

+_The M2 Pro and later statistics come from recent leaks from Apple's supply chain.
+They will be updated whenever new information comes out._

 </details>

 Table of Contents